InteropIO/js-examples/README.md

-# JavaScript Example Applications
+# JavaScript Examples for Glue42 Enterprise

-This is repository contains basic examples of Glue42 enabled applications.
+This repository contains basic examples of Glue42 enabled applications.

-*For more information on Glue42 Desktop, visit the official product site [glue42.com](https://glue42.com/) or see the [product documentation](https://docs.glue42.com).*
+*For more information on **Glue42 Enterprise**, visit the official product site [glue42.com](https://glue42.com/) or see the [product documentation](https://docs.glue42.com).*

-### Prerequisites
+## Prerequisites

-- Glue42 Desktop
+- Glue42 Enterprise
 - node
 - npm

-### Setup
+## Setup

-- clone the repository
+- Clone the repository.
-- copy the `.json` config files from the application folders (look at the configuration locations [below](#configurations-locations))
-- put them in the Glue42 Desktop application configuration folder (`%LocalAppData%\Tick42\GlueDesktop\config\apps`)
-- open a terminal
+- Copy the `glue42-js-examples.json` configuration file and paste it in the **Glue42 Enterprise** application configuration folder (`%LocalAppData%\Tick42\UserData\<ENV>-<REG>\apps` where you must replace `<ENV>-<REG>` with the region and environment folder name used for the deployment of your **Glue42 Enterprise** - e.g., `T42-DEMO`).
-- in the terminal run `npm install` to install all dependencies
+- Open a command prompt in the base repo directory and run `npm install` to install all dependencies.
-- run `npm run start` to host the applications
+- Run `npm start` to start a server at port 4242 where the applications will be hosted.
+- Start **Glue42 Enterprise**.

-Now you should be able to start all registered applications from the Glue42 Desktop App Manager Toolbar.
+Now you will be able to start all example apps from the **Glue42 Enterprise** Toolbar.
+All examples are grouped in the "Glue42 JavaScript Examples" folder.

-## Interop Example
+## Examples

-This example contains two applications which use *methods* and *streams* to communicate.

-### Instrument Details

-Application which:

-- registers *ShowInstrumentDetails* which visualizes the data sent from Instrument list
-- subscribes for *InstrumentPrice* and visualizes the received data

-### Instrument List

-Application which:

-- invokes *ShowInstrumentDetails* when an instrument is clicked
-- creates the stream *InstrumentPrice*
-- accepts different subscribers on different branches and pushes different data to them

-## Application Management Example
+### Application Management

-This is an example application which uses the Application Management API to start and list applications.
+This is an example application which uses the Application Management API to start and list applications and application instances.

-### App Management Example

-Application which:

-- lists the names of all registered applications
+- lists the names of all registered visible applications;
-- lists the instances of the currently running applications
+- lists the instances of the currently running visible applications;
-- starts application instances
+- starts application instances;
-- listens for any added or removed applications
+- listens for any added or removed applications;
-- listens for any started or stopped instances of applications
+- listens for any started or stopped instances of applications;

+### Application Preferences

-## Channels Example
+### Channels

 This example contains two applications which use the Channels API.
-You can open two instances of the subscriber app and keep them on different channels and play around with the interactions.
+You can open more than one instance of the subscriber app to use different channels.

-### Channels Publisher App
+#### Channels Publisher

-- lists some symbols
-- publishes symbol name to channel when a symbol is clicked
-- the publisher app in turn becomes a subscriber by showing info coming from the subscriber app
+After selecting a channel, you an publish any data to the current channel or to any other channel.

-### Channels Subscriber App
+#### Channels Subscriber

-- subscribes to a channel and displays data passed to it
-- the subscriber app becomes a publisher app itself when the **Send back via channels API** button is clicked

-## Shared Contexts Example
+Select a channel from the Channel Selector UI or join/leave channels programmatically.
+Get the context of any channel.
+The context data of the current channel is also displayed in the app.

+### Flydown

+Demo app demonstrating the flydown window functionality in **Glue42 Enterprise**.

+#### Flydown App

+The app that will trigger the flydown window.

+#### Flydown Window

+The window that will be used as a flydown window.

+### Intents

+#### Client List

+#### Client Portfolio

+### Interop Request/Response

-This is a basic example of two applications that use the Shared Contexts API to communicate.
+This example contains two applications which use an Interop method to communicate.

+#### Interop Request

+Registers an Interop method that will show details about a selected company from the Company List app.

+#### Interop Response

+Select a company from the list to invoke the Interop method that will show details about the selected company in the Company Details app.

+### Interop Streaming

+Basic Interop Streaming example consisting of an Interop Publisher and an Interop Subscriber app.

-### Publisher
+#### Interop Publisher

-Application which creates the *ExampleContext* context and changes it every second.
+Creates a stream and handles stream subscriptions.
+Shows publishing stream data to all subscribers and to a specific stream branch.

-### Subscriber
+#### Interop Subscriber

-Application which listens for changes in *ExampleContext* and visualizes it.

-## Streaming Example

-Basic example which listens for a stream and logs the received data.
+Subscribes to a stream and shows the received stream data.

-Make sure you run the Sample Price Publisher app first located at the following link: https://github.com/Tick42/g4e-tutorial/tree/master/support
+### Popup

+Demo app demonstrating the popup window functionality in **Glue42 Enterprise**.

+#### Popup App

+The app that will trigger the popup window.

+#### Popup Window

+The window that will be used as a popup window.

-## Pub/Sub Example
+### Pub/Sub Example

 Basic example which publishes messages on a topic and subscribes for messages published on that topic.

-## Flydown Example

-Demo app showing the flydown window functionality in Glue42 Desktop.

-## Popup Example

-Demo app showing the popup window functionality in Glue42 Desktop.
+### Shared Contexts Example

+#### Client List

+#### Client Portfolio

+### Themes

+### Window Management Example

+Example of controlling the current or other Glue42 Windows.

+#### My Window

+Application demonstrating controlling the current Glue42 Window.

+#### Window Manipulation

+Application demonstrating opening and controlling Glue42 Windows.